Who can apply?

-If you apply online, you'll need to fill in an Online Application Declaration (PDF, 24kb).
+When applying online, you must fill in an Online Application Declaration (PDF, 65kb).
 This authorises us to request tenancy references from your landlord.
 This is only needed if your current or previous landlord (last 3 years) is not an NAHR landlord.

 The North Ayrshire Housing Register (NAHR)